The Vinten story

 100 years on from its foundation, the company is still founded on William Vinten’s guiding principles of highly innovative design and extreme precision in manufacturing.
 Through a dedication to meeting the expectations of its customers, with products which meet their real requirements and excellent service and support, Vinten remains the world leader in broadcast camera supports.

-Vinten moved to a new 66,000 sq. ft factory as part of the Vitec Production Solutions relocation to a new headquarters in Bury St Edmunds, UK.
+Vinten moves to a new 66,000 sq. ft factory as part of Videndum Production Solutions' relocation to a new headquarters in Bury St Edmunds, UK.
 Guests celebrated the opening of the William Vinten Building, including Elaine Vinten, the wife of Bill Vinten (son of Vinten founder William Vinten), the board of directors, staff and representatives from the Bury St Edmunds community.